kangzhiq/NNCSL/README.md

     python main.py --sel nncsl_train  --fname configs/nncsl/imagenet100/imgnt100_1%_buffer500_nncsl.yaml

 #### Change buffer size
-one can easily change the buffer size by modifying the parameters in the config file, we provide one example as: for CIFAR-100, 0.8% of labeled data, buffer size 5120, using our NNCSL
+one can easily change the buffer size by modifying the parameter `buffer_size` in the config file, we provide one example as: for CIFAR-100, 0.8% of labeled data, buffer size 5120, using our NNCSL

     python main.py --sel nncsl_train  --fname configs/nncsl/cifar100/cifar100_0.8%_buffer5120_nncsl.yaml

 Please check the config files in ./configs/nncsl/ for more different settings.

+#### Change labeled data proportion
+one can try with different ratio of labeled data other than the given settings (0.8%, 1%, 5% and 25%).
+There are two steps:
+1. Generate the index files with `make_subset.py` in \subsets.
+Below is an example for generate index files for CIFAR-10 with 50 percents of labeled data.

+        python make_subset.py --dataset cifar10 --seed 0 --percent 50

+2. Source the index files in the corresponding config files Change `subset_path` and `subset_path_cls` to the corresponding path.
+Please note that these two parameters should be consistent.

+### Work in progress
+We will keep updating our repository to make it easier to use and to share our recent progress on this project.
+1. Using standard reservoir replay buffer

 ## Acknolegment
 This implementation is developed based on the source code of [PAWS](https://github.com/facebookresearch/suncet).